Media of Wales: Modern magazines

 Around Town is a free lifestyle and events magazine which publishes four variant editions that serve Bridgend, Cardiff, Swansea and Rhondda Cynon Taff.

 Golwg ("View"; Welsh pronunciation: [ˈɡɔlʊk]) is a Welsh-language magazine established in 1988.
 It covers current events and features and claims a monthly circulation of 12,000, the largest circulation of any magazine in Wales.

 Cambria, which referred to itself as the 'National Magazine of Wales', was first launched in 1997 and was published bi-monthly.
 A glossy publication covering the arts, current affairs, topical subjects, history and lifestyle, it was aimed at ABC1 readers.
 It faced closure in 2015 after losing its funding from the Welsh Books Council, but was temporarily saved after a newly formed company, MegaGroup Newspapers, bought a half share in the publication.
 It printed its final issue in 2016 and MegaGroup was made insolvent in 2017.

 Planet, a bi-monthly magazine covering the arts, literature and politics in Wales and the wider world, is produced in Aberystwyth.
 Each edition features poems and short stories alongside cultural reviews and political analysis.

 A Welsh edition of the Times Educational Supplement, called TES Cymru, dedicates a number of pages to Wales' devolved education system, with a reporter based in Cardiff.

-South Wales Media Ltd produce local community magazines in the Swansea & Neath Port Talbot counties.
-The Ponty Mag which covers Pontardawe, Clydach Mag covering Clydach, Swansea East Mag and SA4 Magazine.
-The also produce Swansea City FC fanzine Jack Swan magazine.
+South Wales Media Ltd produces local community magazines in the Swansea and Neath Port Talbot counties: The Ponty Mag, which covers Pontardawe, Clydach Mag covering Clydach, Swansea East Mag, and SA4 Magazine.
+It also produces Swansea City FC fanzine Jack Swan magazine.

 Furthermore, Wales has a network of local Welsh-language newsletters.
 Known as papurau bro ("local papers"), they are produced by volunteers and generally published monthly, serving a hyperlocal market.
 The first such publication was Y Dinesydd ("The Citizen"), established in Cardiff in April 1973.
 There are currently over 50 papurau bro, produced throughout Wales.